percona/pmm-doc/docs/platform/dbaas.md

     - *FAILED*: The cluster could not be created
     - *DELETING*: The cluster is being deleted

+## Restart a DB Cluster

+1. Select the *DB Cluster* tab.

+2. Identify the DB cluster to restart.

+3. Click *Restart cluster*.

 ## Delete a DB Cluster

 1. Identify the database cluster to be deleted and click *Delete*.